ButzYung/SystemAnimatorOnline/readme.txt

 2) Install "Google Play Services for AR" (ARCore) on Google Play. https://play.google.com/store/apps/details?id=com.google.ar.core

-3) Install Chrome browser (tested on v76-79).
+3) Install Chrome browser (tested on v76-81).

-4) Enable 3 WebXR-related flags on Chrome.
+4) Enable some WebXR-related flags on Chrome (optional for v81+).

     1) Type chrome://flags in the URL bar.
     2) Type webxr in the Search flags input field.

+    Chrome 80 and older:
     3) Set the "WebXR Device API" (#webxr) flag to Enabled.
     4) Set the "WebXR AR Module" (#webxr-ar-module) flag to Enabled.
     5) Set the "WebXR Hit Test" (#webxr-hit-test) flag to Enabled.
-    6) Set the "WebXR AR DOM Overlay" (#webxr-hit-test) flag to Enabled.
+    6) Set the "WebXR AR DOM Overlay" (#webxr-ar-dom-overlay) flag to Enabled.
 This one is optional, but highly recommended.
     7) Tap RELAUNCH NOW to ensure the updated flags take effect.

+    Chrome 81+:
+    3) Set the "WebXR Incubations" (#webxr-incubations) flag to Enabled.
+This one is optional, but highly recommended.
+    4) Tap RELAUNCH NOW to ensure the updated flags take effect.

     Still confused?
 Check out the following page (the "Ensure AR features are enabled on Chrome" paragraph). https://codelabs.developers.google.com/codelabs/ar-with-webxr/#1